TwilioDevEd/whatsapp-media-tutorial-java-servlets/README.md

   <img src="https://static0.twilio.com/marketing/bundles/marketing/img/logos/wordmark-red.svg" alt="Twilio" width="250" />
 </a>

 # Receive, Download, and Reply with media in WhatsApp Messages.
-Powered by Twilio - C#/Asp.NET
+Powered by Twilio - Java
 Use Twilio to receive WhatsApp media messages.
 For a step-by-step tutorial see the [Twilio docs](https://www.twilio.com/docs/sms/tutorials/send-and-receive-media-messages-whatsapp-java-servlets).